Just want the link real quick?

 - I do not recommend Natural Cycles for use by women who are TTA and are postpartum and waiting on their return of fertility.
 So, if this is you, just wait until you get your cycle back if you want to try Natural Cycles.
 Also, if this is your situation, I can chat with you more about options for naturally and effectively avoiding pregnancy during postpartum amenorrhea.

 - If you are very seriously TTA, then I would add a 2 day buffer on either side of the red (unsafe/fertile) days.
 The Natural Cycles studies have a high efficacy in avoiding pregnancy.
 However, the studies are only based on 6 cycles of use (as opposed to most birth control studies, which use 13 cycles), and when compared to my own charting it seems Natural Cycles consistently shortens the fertile window by 1 or 2 days on either side.
 I haven’t decided whether me considering those days fertile is overly conservative or if Natural Cycles is not conservative enough.
 It’s true that pregnancy is unlikely for those days.
 My guess is less than a 10% chance, but how much less than 10% is unclear.
-The Natural Cycles studies show the method to be 99.5% effective.
+The Natural Cycles studies show the method to be 99.5% effective with perfect use.

 There are highly effective options other than Natural Cycles for naturally avoiding pregnancy or helping you conceive, again I’m very happy to chat more about this for anyone interested, but I think Natural Cycles is a great option for women who want a simple solution and don’t want to bother with learning to interpret a fertility chart.
 Totally a valid choice.